bdunu24/Matomo-Web-Analytics/README.md

 Once Nginx is installed, it will serve as our reverse proxy by intercepting requests from clients for the Matomo app.
 To conclude the project, we'll enable secure HTTPS connections.
 This will be achieved by using a **Certbot ACME (Automated Certificate Management Environment)** client, which will download and configure SSL certificates from the Let's Encrypt Certificate Authority.

-# PART 1: An Ubuntu Server & UFW Firewall Foundation
+# Part 1: An Ubuntu Server & UFW Firewall Foundation

 To get started, you'll need a free AWS account, and then create a virtual server using the Ubuntu 20.04 server.
 Once this has been created, we will enable and configure a **UFW firewall (Uncomplicated Firewall).**